-The general permit proposes to provide coverage for any discharges composed entirely of stormwater associated with construction activities of oil and gas field activities or operations associated with exploration, production, processing or treatment operations or transmission facilities be regulated under the terms of the general permit except for:
+The general permit proposes to provide coverage for any discharges composed entirely of stormwater associated with oil and gas field activities or operations associated with exploration, production, processing or treatment operations or transmission facilities be regulated under the terms of the general permit except for:

-- 1. Operations that result in the disturbance of less than one acre of total land area, which are not part of a larger common plan of development. - 2.
+- 1. Operations that result in the disturbance of less than one acre of total land area, which is not part of a larger common plan of development or sale. - 2.
 Stormwater discharges associated with land disturbing activities that may reasonably be expected to be causing or contributing to a violation of a water quality standard as determined by the Director. - 3.
-Activities regulated under the Department of Environmental Protection Office of Oil Gas (OOG). - 4.
-Activities covered under the WV NPDES Stormwater Construction General Permit.
+Activities covered under the Department of Environmental Protection Office of Oil Gas permits or certifications and activities covered under the WV NPDES Stormwater Construction General Permit.